EO-DataHub/eodhp-guide/services/workflow-runner.md

 - deployment.apps/workflow-runner-api
 - deployment.apps/workflow-ingester

 The `workflow-runner-api` exposes a REST API that receives requests and processes them.
 Workflows can then be deployed, discovered and executed via the API, using HTTPS requests, Jupyter Notebooks, or via the Python pyeodh client.
+This API is combined with the STAC Catalogue and is available for each workspace at `/api/catalogue/stac/catalogs/user/catalogs/<workspace>/processes` to access the available processes in a workspace, or `/api/catalogue/stac/catalogs/user/catalogs/<workspace>/jobs` to access the available jobs in a workspace.

 ### Configuration